bjarnerossen/advent-of-code/README.md

 Welcome to my repository for this years [Advent of Code 2022](https://adventofcode.com/2022)!

-Advent of Code is a 25-day Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.
-I chose to solve the challenges in Python3 in order to hone on my Python3 skills.
+Advent of Code is a 25-day Advent calendar, consisting of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.

+I chose to solve the challenges in Python3, in order to hone on my Python3 skills.

 ## Files
 ```